 Management made estimates of the contribution receivable during the year.
-The main assumptions used in the estimates were that all registered employers existed during from 1st July, 2015 to 30th June, 2020 and that the estimate amount was based on the latest contribution which was made by the employer.
-The estimates are likely to be affected by the unreported changes of the number of employees and gross salaries over a period of time.
+The main assumptions used in the estimates were that all registered employers existed during from 1 July 2015 to 30 June 2021 and that the estimated amount was based on the latest contribution which was made by the employer.
+The estimates are likely to be affected by unreported changes of the number of employees and gross salaries over a period of time.
 The increment in the time lag from the latest contribution to the reporting date increases the risk of misstatement of the estimates.
-During the year the Fund recorded the total of TZS 10.19 billion being misstated contributions as a result of the estimates.

-Contribution receivables disclosed include amounts (see below for aged analysis) that are past due at the end of the reporting period for which the Fund has recognised an allowance for doubtful debts as shown in below:
+Contribution receivables disclosed include amounts (see below for aged analysis) that are past due at the end of the reporting period for which the Fund has recognised an allowance for doubtful debts as shown below: -